MatthewKim0426/MatthewK-Beginner-Projects/README.md

-# First coding projext for matthew kim to get used to Git Hub and its features
+# First coding project for matthew kim to get used to Git Hub and its features